Stiff (novel): Publication history

-Other media
+Film adaptation

 In 2004, Stiff was adapted into a television movie by Huntaway Films and the Seven Network as part of The Murray Whelan Series.
 The screenplay was written by John Clarke, who also directed the movie.
 David Wenham was cast as Murray Whelan, with a supporting cast that included Mick Molloy and Sam Neill.
+The film was the highest-rating Sunday evening film on the Seven Network in 2004.